 - Locate the order that you want to open a case for.

 - Next to each order, you’ll see Leave a review or report an issue on [date].
-The date will vary depending on when you placed the order, what the processing time is, and where it’s shipping from.
+The date will vary depending on when you placed the order, what the processing time is, and where it’s dispatching from.

 After this date, you have 100 days to open a case with Etsy.
 Once the option to open a case expires, you can’t open a case.